jiyadave/finance_calculator/README.md

 *  For my first Capstone project, I have created a finance calculator.🧮

-*  Which allows the user to calculate the amount of interest they will earn on an investment.💷
+*  This allows the user to calculate the amount of interest they will earn on an investment.💷

 * Or the amount they will have to repay on a home loan.🏡